jacob-card-howe/discord-ec2-manager/README.md

 ## Discord Server Commands
 This section will cover the commands available to you once the bot running and a member of your Discord server.

-### `!create`
+### 🆕 `!create`
 This command will generate a one time password (found in your bot's error logs).
-If your next message matches the OTP found in your bot's error logs, it will create a new EC2 instance with the `tags`, `security group`, and in the `subnet` you provided via your bot's argument flags.
-Additionally, if you specify an absolute path to your `user data` shell scripts, the EC2 instance will run those commands on initial boot.
+If your next message matches the OTP found in your bot's error logs, it will create a new EC2 instance with the tags, security group ID, and in the subnet you provided either via your bot's argument flags on start up **OR** via your bot's argument flags in your `!create` Discord message.
+Additionally, if you use the `-u` flag (either at start up or in your `!create` Discord message) to include a path to a User Data script, your EC2 instance will run those commands on intial boot.

+**Example `!create` Discord Message:** `!create -sn subnet-1234abcde5678 -sg sg-1234abcde5678 -ami ami-1234abcde5678 -tk MyCustomTagKey -tv MyCustomTagValue -u /absolute/path/to/userdata.sh -svc MyServiceName -sp 1234 -scp 7777`
 ___

-### `!terminate`
+### 🆕 `!terminate`
 This command will generate a one time password (found in your bot's error logs).
-If your next message matches the OTP found in your bot's error logs, it will terminate either the EC2 instance you passed in via `-i`, or the EC2 instance you created via `!create` depending on whichever one is most recent.
+If your next message matches the OTP found in your bot's error logs, it will terminate all `discord-ec2-manager` managed EC2 instances.
+You can target specific instances with a `-i` parameter flag tailing your `!terminate` command in Discord.

+**Example `!terminate` Discord Message:** `!terminate -i i-1234abcde5678`
 ___

 ### `!start`